herveleclerc/TechDaysCampDemo/ubuntu-vmss/README.md

 - if the Percent Processor Time is greater than 50% for 5 Minutes, then the scale out action (add more VM instances, one at a time) is triggered
 - once the scale out action is completed, the cool down period is 1 Minute

+## Extensions
+---
+### LinuxDiagnostic

+Allow the owner of the Azure Virtual Machines to obtain diagnostic data for a Linux virtual machine.

+### CustomScriptForLinux

+Allow the owner of the Azure Virtual Machines to run customized scripts in the VM.
+I this example deploy.sh is launched to install ansible. then ansible provision the stack.

 ### OmsAgent Extension

 Allow the owner of the Azure Virtual Machines to install the OmsAgent and onboard to Operations Management Suite

 ### Azure portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fherveleclerc%2FTechDaysCampDemo%2Fmaster%2Fubuntu-vmss%2Fazuredeploy.json" target="_blank">